Ohio Revised Code Section 2950.034

 - Sexual Offense Registry:

-- Ask the County Sheriff or County Engineer
+- County Sheriff or County Engineer

 Unfortunately, you cannot rely on assurances from any county official that the residence is in compliance; better to walk the property, if you have to, using your Fit Bit or Smart Phone with some distance measuring app.
 If you don’t have access to technology, find a local reentry office that might have the answers or suggestions.